Sakshigadade12345/onlineeaxminationsystem/README.md

 # Online Examination System

-Online Examination System is a web-based application developed to conduct exams in an online and secure manner.
+Online Examination System is a web-based application developed as part of my
+*Internship at Institute of Futuristic Technologies (IOFT)*.

 ## 🛠 Technologies Used
 - Java